pytorch/hub/pytorch_vision_wide_resnet.md

 block have increased number of channels in the inner 3x3 convolution.

-The `wide_resnet50_2` and `wide_resnet101_2` models were trained in FP16 with mixed precision training using SGD with warm restarts.
+The `wide_resnet50_2` and `wide_resnet101_2` models were trained in FP16 with mixed precision training using [SGD with warm restarts(SGDR)](https://arxiv.org/abs/1608.03983).
 Checkpoints have weights in half precision (except batch norm) for smaller size, and can be used in FP32 models too.

 | Model structure   | Top-1 error | Top-5 error | # parameters |